SKGleba/psp2hfw/README.md

 1) Download and run the emmcfw->gcsd clone tool from https://github.com/SKGleba/psp2hfw/tree/master/tools/clone_int2ext_fwonly ; it will clone firmware/software sectors to GCSD
     - It is recommended to use xerpi's plugin loader for that ( https://bitbucket.org/xerpi/vita_plugin_loader )
     - If the load fails it means that the SD card was not detected; also cloning will take some time
-    - After the clone finishes uninstall your GC-SD driver unless you are using sony's (internal manufacturing mode or yamt)/
+    - After the clone finishes uninstall your GC-SD driver unless you are using sony's (internal manufacturing mode or yamt)
 2) Connect your vita to a power supply and boot holding START, if it boots - emunand works
     - You can make sure by deleting/adding a file in tm0 and rebooting normally; if the change is not present - emunand works
     - Sony's built-in GC-SD driver is very strict in terms of compatibility, not all sd cards will work